Sofia Pereira (gymnast): 2025

 On July 18-20, the group won gold medal in all-around at Milan World Cup.
 They also won gold medal in 5 Ribbons final and bronze in 3 Balls and 2 Hoops.
 In late August, she was selected to represent Brazil alongside Maria Paula Caminha, Mariana Vitória Gonçalves, Maria Eduarda Arakaki and Nicole Pircio at the 2025 World Championships in Rio de Janeiro.
 They won silver medal in group all-around, 0.3 point behind Japan, being the first Pan-American medal winners of the World Championships.
 They won another silver medal in 3 balls + 2 hoops and took 6th place in 5 ribbons final.

+2026

+In April, she and her group competed at Baku World Cup, taking 5th place in all-around.
+They won silver medal in 5 Balls final.
+Then they competed at Tashkent World Cup, and ended on 7th place in all-around.
+They won silver medal in 3 Hoops + 4 Clubs final.
+On June 5-7, Pereira and her teammates (Maria Paula Caminha, Maria Eduarda Arakaki, Mariana Vitória Gonçalves, Julia Kurunczi, Nicole Pircio) represented Brazil at the 2026 Pan American Championships in Rio de Janeiro, and won three gold medals (Group all-around, 5 Balls, 3 Hoops + 4 Clubs).
+In July, they competed at Milan World Cup and took gold medal in all-around in front of China and Spain.
+They also won silver medal in 5 Balls final.